 2. TAC9ER Kevlar Lined Tactical Gloves

-- REINFORCED FOR PROTECTION - The TAC9ER Tactical Gloves sport full Kevlar(R) lining with reinforced palm grips to provide the highest level of protection.
-These survival gloves are heat, temperature,...
+- Reinforced for Protection - The TAC9ER Black Tactical Gloves sport full Kevlar(R) lining with reinforced palm grips to provide the highest level of protection.
+These survival gloves are heat,...

-- FUNCTIONALITY AT ITS FINEST - The high-performance design makes it ideal for hiking, mountaineering, airsoft, and other multiple outdoor sports.
-Also suitable for motorcycle riding, handling heavy...
+- Functionality at its Finest - The high-performance design makes it ideal for hiking, mountaineering, and airsoft.
+It can also be used as motorcycle gloves and is suitable for handling heavy machinery,...

 Sporting a full kevlar lining with reinforced palm grips, these pair of tactical gloves offer you exceptional protection against heat, temperature, and cuts.
 They are also made from neoprene and polyester, which can help keep your hands warm, cozy, yet still flexible even during cold weather.
 Moreover, they use an anti-slip fabric with touchscreen sensitivity in the thumb, index, and middle finger.
 So you can use your devices or weapons with ease.
 These gloves use a hook and loop closure as well for a personalized fit.